akambale/p5-fusion-graph/README.md

-# Persona 5 Graph
+# Persona 5 Fusion Graph

-An app that builds a Persona Graph.
+An app that builds a Fusion Graph.
 Persona players can use the graph to search for fusion paths based on the personas they have.

-## What is a Persona Graph?
+## What is a Fusion Graph?

 ### Intro

 When I played Persona 5 Royal for the first time, I had a ton of fun completing the Strength confidant and filling up my compendium.
 I found the [Persona 5 Calculator](https://chinhodado.github.io/persona5_calculator/indexRoyal.html#/list) which made this much easier.
 However, I often-times only had a few personas I was willing to fuse and limited yen to buy from the compendium.
-I wanted to find a way to make it easy to search for possible fusions after a few combinations.
+I wanted to make it easy to search for possible fusions after a few combinations.

-### What is a Graph ?
+### What is a Graph?

 Say that you are playing Persona 5 Royal without any DLC, and you want to fuse [Jack Frost](https://chinhodado.github.io/persona5_calculator/indexRoyal.html#/persona/Jack%20Frost) (He Ho!)
 You have Angel and Bicorn, so you decide to fuse the two.